F1248/OpenCore-Legacy-Patcher/docs/BOOT.md

 Now we finally get to boot OpenCore!

-Reboot the machine while holding `Option` to select the EFI Boot entry with the OpenCore icon (holding the `Control` key will make this the default boot entry):
+Reboot the machine while holding `Option` to select the `EFI Boot` entry with the OpenCore Legacy Patcher icon (holding the `Control` key will make this the default boot entry):

 * This will be the Mac Boot Picker